 Brookhaven National Laboratory is hosting a teacher training, Biogeochemical Imaging in a New Light on later this year.
 The training is centered on the applications in biogeochemical imaging and the development of student research projects at the National Synchrotron Light Source II (NSLS-II).
-Upon completion of the training, teachers will receive 32 in-service credits.
-A nominal fee of $210.00 US for teachers and $50.00 US for students will be charged, which includes daily lunch and refreshments.
+Upon completion of the training, teachers will receive 12 in-service credits.

 High school biology, chemistry, environmental science and research teachers are invited to apply.
 Teachers may bring a maximum of two students to accompany them during training.
 Alternately, teachers may participate with a colleague from their school.
 A maximum of six teams will be accepted with priority given to teacher/student teams.
-Students must be 15 years old at the start of the program.
-Selected teams will receive additional information regarding payment and training.
+Students must have completed biology and/or chemistry at the start of this program.

 - Title: Biogeochemical Imaging in a New Light